Last update - May 16th 2014

 The list below gives the total Sodium content in the 4 items from the general description 'scallops'.These 4 types of scallops range from Mollusks, scallop, mixed species, imitation, made from surimi through to Mollusks, scallop, mixed species, raw and are ranked by the content or amount per 100g.

-Using the list below for the 4 different scallops nutrition entries in our Sodium database, the highest amount of Sodium is in Mollusks, scallop, mixed species, imitation, made from surimi which contains 795 mg of Sodium per 100g.
+Using the list below for the 4 different scallops nutrition entries in our database, the highest amount of Sodium is found in Mollusks, scallop, mixed species, imitation, made from surimi which contains 795 mg of Sodium per 100g.
 The lowest amount of Sodium is in Mollusks, scallop, mixed species, raw which in 100g contains 392 mg of Sodium.

-The median value of Sodium is in Mollusks, scallop, mixed species, imitation, made from surimi which in 100g contains 795 mg of Sodium.
-The average amount of Sodium in 100g of scallops, based on the list below is 579.50 mg of Sodium.
+The median value of Sodium is found in Mollusks, scallop, mixed species, imitation, made from surimi which in 100g contains 795 mg of Sodium.
+The average amount of Sodium contained in 100g of scallops, based on the list below is 579.50 mg of Sodium.

 From the Sodium content in scallops list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each scallops item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Mollusks, scallop, mixed species, imitation, made from surimi.
 The item can be scaled by quantites in g, oz or typical serving sizes.